20kavishs/GSOCBlogNetworkX/index.md

 **Parallelization and efficiency_measures**

 I looked beyond my proposal to see what else I could add to.
 I decided to work on parallelizing more functions.
 I parallelized efficiency measures and added the corresponding tests.
+I parallelized efficiency_measures with a similar chunking and process-based parallelism approach I've used when chunking vertices into groups.
+This entailed creating a "subset" helper function and using joblib Parallel.

 **Next Steps**

+Next, I will continue seeing what else I can add (I'm considering 1) updates to nx_parallel documentation and 2) parallelizing more functions).
+As I wrap up my contributions, I'll start working on my final submission deliverable for Google Summer of Code.
+It's been an incredible experience, and I'm grateful for the opportunity to contribute to this fantastic project.

 ## BLOG POST 2: July 9th, 2023
 At last it is time for another blog post.
 A good deal of new changes here.